Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://odysee.com/@JOELwindows7:a/succ-reverberations-remake:7?r=FYLo4xpyS1GHsLWfFtZui1wUUV399JPK JOELwindows7 recorded succ in Audacity and then reverbed it.
 JOELwindows7 also redrew succ with all the compositions in GIMP yeah
 - https://knowyourmeme.com/memes/meme-man all meme man information Special meme fresh.
 - https://calver.org/ Use the calendar versioning system! let's see if that works.
 For us, our scheme will be **`YYYY.0M.MINOR.MICRO`** idk.
 I believe just to track the time when this was released.
-- https://gamebanana.com/mods/44208 FNF Modding plus.
-Chart JSON parameter added here and the compatibility now is being added.
+- https://gamebanana.com/mods/44208 ([Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0 ), Asset Warning: has NC, ND) FNF Modding plus Bulby VR.
+Chart JSON parameter added here and the compatibility now is being added. inspire the Haxe Script modchart.
+- https://github.com/TheDrawingCoder-Gamer/Funkin ([Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0 )) BulbyVR. the source code for FNFM+ above. the gamebanana page has been trashed, because troubles here and there.
 - https://gamebanana.com/tools/7158 FunkinVortex. inspire the Modding Plus specific chart JSON parameters here and there!
 - https://github.com/haxorplatform/androidhx android haxe template project. attempted android porting faile
 - https://lib.haxe.org/p/android6permissions android 6 permission checker for haxe. attempted android porting faile